alyersin/property-management/docs/README.md

 # 📚 Home Admin Documentation

-> **Update – November 2025**
+> **Update – December 2024**
-> Documentation has been refreshed to reflect the removal of tenant management and the new utility-focused `expenses` schema.
-Legacy guides remain for historical purposes and are annotated where applicable.
+> Documentation has been updated to reflect the restoration of tenant management features.
+The database now includes all three SQL relationship types (One-to-One, One-to-Many, and Many-to-Many).

 This directory contains all documentation for the Home Admin property management system, organized by category.